AEDP® Institute Steering Committee

 Dr. Gleiser is the co-founder/co-director of the Center for Integrative Health in Hanover, NH, a trauma center dedicated to multi-modal healing of mind, body and spirit.
 She has co-developed an “intra-relational” model of AEDP therapy that imports the model’s relational and experiential interventions to patients’ internal systems of dissociated self-states.
 Dr. Gleiser has written clinical papers and book chapters and has presented at international conferences.
 She explores the intersection of psychotherapy and spirituality, as well as the emerging field of psychedelic-assisted psychotherapy.

-Deborah Lee-Thornby (she/her) is an AEDP Certified therapist and an AEDP Supervisor in Training.
-She has attended numerous AEDP trainings, and assisted at many Immersion, ES1, ES2 and Core Training courses.
-As a founding member of the Portland Oregon AEDP Steering Committee she hosted several AEDP faculty led workshops in Portland.
-She was a co-presenter in the Institute-sponsored seminar, “Transformational Synergies in AEDP, Spirituality and Psychedelics” in July, 2022.
+Deborah Lee-Thornby, MA, is a certified AEDP therapist and an AEDP supervisor in training.
+She has been a Lead Assistant for countless Immersions, Essential Skills, and Advanced Skills Modules.
+As a founding member of the Portland Oregon AEDP Steering Committee, she has hosted AEDP faculty lead workshops in Portland and Co-Lead a Portland-based Core Training.
+She was a copresenter in the Institute-sponsored seminar, “Transformational Synergies in AEDP, Spirituality and Psychedelics” in July, 2022.

 Idit Ronen-Setter, MFT, Tel Aviv ISRAEL